Telemedicine Satellite Centers (TSCs)

 - System Check

-Currently, ChildLife Foundation is providing telemedicine support in the resuscitation rooms at 10 ChildLife ERs in government hospitals.
-Moreover, ChildLife has 30 Telemedicine Satellite Centers at DHQ/secondary hospitals.
+Currently, ChildLife Foundation is providing telemedicine support in the resuscitation rooms at 11 ChildLife ERs in government teaching hospitals.
+Moreover, ChildLife runs 56 Telemedicine Satellite Centers in district and tehsil headquarter hospitals (DHQs and THQs).
+So far, all 30 districts of Sindh as well as 33 districts of Balochistan have been covered through our hub-and-spoke telemedicine network.